barrychum/quiz-maker/README.md

 #### Step 5 : Resume quiz
 * If you have closed your browser for any reasons during a quiz, you will see a <b>Resume Last Quiz</b> button.
 Click the button to resume from where you left off.
 !["Easy Quiz Maker Logo"](images/Step05.png)
-## License:
-Easy Quiz Maker is licensed under the GNU General Public License v3.0 (GPLv3).
-This license grants you the freedom to use, modify, and distribute the code for any purpose.
-You can find the full license text in the [GNU General Public License v3.0](LICENSE)

-## Author:
-This program is created by me, Barry, for the personal need to prepare for examinations.
-You can find me on Linkedin.

 ## Further Development
 This is a very small personal project.
 The current version should have sufficient features and functions for my personal needs.
 In case you find this project useful, and you would like some features to be added, please feel free to contact me.
 You can find my profile in Linkedln.